 - Vercingetorix and Gaius Julius Caesar, if the latter is to be believed.

 - It's always well publicised and seems particularly poignant when two musicians who are songwriting/performing partners and/or relatives fall out.
-Examples include John Lennon and Paul McCartney, Paul Simon and Art Garfunkel, Axl and Slash, Levon Helm and Robbie Robertson, Ray and Dave Davies, Morrissey and Johnny Marr, Liam and Noel Gallagher, and Burt Bacharach and Hal David.
+Examples include John Lennon and Paul McCartney, Paul Simon and Art Garfunkel, Axl and Slashnote , Levon Helm and Robbie Robertson, Ray and Dave Davies, Morrissey and Johnny Marr, Liam and Noel Gallagher, and Burt Bacharach and Hal David.

-- Don Henley and Glenn Frey of The Eagles wrote the title song to The Long Run partially based on their strained friendship and how they were optimistic that they would work it out like they always do.
+- Don Henley and Glenn Frey wrote the title song to The Long Run partially based on their strained friendship and how they were optimistic that they would work it out like they always do.
 The band (and their friendship) broke up for over a decade a year later, but reunited in 1993 until permanently disbanding in 2016 after Frey's death.

 - Before Genghis Khan was Genghis Khan, he was Temüjin, and he was best friends since childhood with a boy named Jamukha.
 Eventually, Jamukha was declared a Khan himself.
 Temüjin refused to accept this, and the two who had been as brothers went to war with one another, with Temüjin being victorious due to his more progressive methods and tactics, along with Jamukha's forces betraying him.
 After rewarding the traitors, Temüjin offered the defeated Jamukha a place by his side so that they could resume their friendship, but Jamukha declined with the following speech: